phillycommunitywireless/phillycommunitywireless/content/en/about/_index.md

 **We affirm** that people matter more than profit and that the principles of cooperation and mutual aid can grow a fundamentally different kind of digital network.

-**We commit** to starting small, learning from our mistakes, and inviting the input and perspectives of teachers, organizers, users, and technologists alike in building this network."
+**We commit** to starting small, learning from our mistakes, and inviting the input and perspectives of teachers, organizers, technologists, and community members alike in building this network."

 # Video embed
 - template: video